daniel5151/gdbstub/README.md

 > NOTE: gdbstub's master branch is currently preparing breaking changes for the upcoming `0.4.0` release.
 > For the most recently released code, look to the `0.3.0` tag.

-An ergonomic and easy-to-integrate implementation of the [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html#Remote-Protocol) in Rust.
+An ergonomic and easy-to-integrate implementation of the [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html#Remote-Protocol) in Rust, with full `#![no_std]` support.

 Why `gdbstub`?